frederic-perez/AmE-dictionary/dictionary.md

 __flare<sup>2</sup>__ _v_ _The injury flared._
 __flash point__ :two::shit: _The latest flaash point is over the president's push to reduce caaarbon pollution._
 __flash__
+__flat white__ _The flat white, prepared by pouring bubbly steamed milk over a shot of espresso, has become synonymous with breakfast culture in Australia._
 __flat-footed__ :three::shit: _I have never been caught flat-footed by any situation._
 __flatbread__ :two::shit: _Flatbread sandwiches._
 __flats__ _n_